fpcorso/data-blog/content/2023-09-01-seaborn-heatmap.md

 ![A heatmap chart with 7 columns and 10 rows.
 The cells are colored black if they have a value and bright yellow if they are null.]({static}/images/seaborn-heatmap/heatmap-5.png)

+Using a chart like this, we can quickly spot that columns F and G tend to have a lot of null values and always at the same time which suggests it might be an upstream issue.

 ## Next Steps

 Great!
 We now have a basic chart that shows the analysis we wanted to visualize.
 If we are just reviewing this or sharing it with a few team members, we probably have already done more work than we needed.
 But, if you are planning on sharing this with a broader group or publicly, there are a few more things you could consider: